Α-Amylase: Genetic variation in human salivary amylase

 The salivary amylase gene has undergone duplication during evolution, and DNA hybridization studies indicate many individuals have multiple tandem repeats of the gene.
 The number of gene copies correlates with the levels of salivary amylase, as measured by protein blot assays using antibodies to human amylase.
 Gene copy number is associated with apparent evolutionary exposure to high-starch diets.
 For example, a Japanese individual had 14 copies of the amylase gene (one allele with 10 copies, and a second allele with four copies).
 The Japanese diet has traditionally contained large amounts of rice starch.
 In contrast, a Biaka individual carried six copies (three copies on each allele).
 The Biaka are rainforest hunter-gatherers who have traditionally consumed a low-starch diet.
 Perry and colleagues speculated the increased copy number of the salivary amylase gene may have enhanced survival coincident to a shift to a starchy diet during human evolution.

 Pancreatic amylase

 Pancreatic α-amylase randomly cleaves the α(1-4) glycosidic linkages of amylose to yield dextrin, maltose, or maltotriose.
 It adopts a double displacement mechanism with retention of anomeric configuration.
-In humans, the salivary amylase evolved from a copy of it.
+Two very similar forms of the enzyme are produced in humans, AMY2A and AMY2B, which are found in roughly equal quantities in pancreatic juice (produced by acinar cells).
+In humans, the salivary amylase is thought to have evolved from a copy of one of the pancreatic amylase genes.